Hobart: Music

 The Tasmanian Symphony Orchestra is based at the Federation Concert Hall on the city's waterfront.
 The Federation Concert Hall also hosts the University of Tasmania's Australian International Symphony Orchestra Institute (AISOI) which fosters advanced young musicians from across Australia and internationally.
+Other live music venues in Hobart include Odeon Theatre, Avalon Theatre and Hobart City Hall.
+Major national and international music events are usually held at MyState Bank Arena, or the Tasman Room at Wrest Point Hotel Casino.